-All donations are tax deductible, those donating from their payroll, through the MFB’s workplace giving scheme (deductions pre-tax), will have their contributions detailed on their group certificate to claim at tax time.
+All donations are tax deductible, those donating from their payroll, through Fire Rescue Victoria’s workplace giving scheme (deductions pre-tax), will have their contributions detailed on their group certificate to claim at tax time.
 You will be sent a receipt if you donate via ‘Give Now’.
 Cheque payments will be acknowledged and a receipt provided.

-Where does the money donated to Firefighters Charity Fund Melbourne go?
+Where does the money donated to the Firefighters Charity Fund go?

-Firefighters Charity Fund Melbourne donates money predominantly to one of four types of core charities each year (children’s health, burns care, mental health and cancer care or research).
+The Firefighters Charity Fund donates money predominantly to one of four types of core charities each year (children’s health, burns care, mental health, and cancer care or research).
 The recipients will vary yearly.
-Money is also allocated to support other charity fundraising activity conducted within the MFB and to FireLegacy.
+Money is also allocated to support other charity fundraising activity conducted within FRV and to FireLegacy.

 How can I become more involved with the charity?